from then to now

 We’re members of the Rainbows Hospice Business Club.
 That means we donate money each month to the East Midlands hospice to provide a sustainable income, helping them care for life-limited children and young people and their families.
 As part of the Business Club, we also support all of Rainbows’ fundraising events.

-Making pies might not save the planet – but while we’re at it, we can still do our best to protect the world around us.
+Making pies might not save the planet – but while we’re at it, we’re aiming for the lowest possible environmental impact in all aspects of our production process.